smapiot/piral/docs/tutorials/07-development-workflow.md

 Once the maintenance phase is reached only fixes to the pilets or the Piral instance should be published.
 Publishing any of these follows the same rules or processes in the feature phase.

-> Publish hot fixes to pilets or the app shell.
+> Publish hotfixes to pilets or the app shell.

 A bug fix may be necessary due to a bug, legal requirements, or a security update to a third-party dependency.
-Shared dependencies require only a central update (with  subsequent deployment) of the Piral instance.
+Shared dependencies require only a central update (with a subsequent deployment) of the Piral instance.
 Dependencies contained in pilets require an update of the particular pilets.

-In the next part we will look in more detail at the secret sauce for development - the Piral CLI.
+In the next part, we will look in more detail at the secret sauce for development - the Piral CLI.